 The oral cavity is considered to be free of microorganisms at birth, because the fetus develops in sterile conditions.[1-3] During birth and immediately thereafter the neonate contacts the microbial inhabitants of the immediate environment and there is a great increase in the number of detectable microorganisms in the oral cavity in about 8 hours after the birth.
-There is an unlimited diversity of microorganisms in the oral cavity during the first day of life, such as Streptococcus, Neisseria, Staphylococcus, Candida, Lactobacillus, Veillonella and coliforms.[1]
-However, mutans streptococci, is present only after the eruption of first tooth in the oral cavity because it establishes on hard surfaces.[4,5] According to the literature, the main source of mutans streptococci is the mother,[6,7] or other family members.[8]
-Day-care centers present a potential risk for infection among children.
+There is an for infection among children.
 Spread can occur through direct (saliva) or indirect communication.[7]
-Spread through Indirect means can happen through fomites, such as spoons,[9] cups, toys or soiled toothbrushes.[7,10]
+Spread through Indirect means can happen through fomites, such as spoons,[9] cups, toys or soiled tooth-brushes.[7,10]

 How to cite this article: Altaf G, Sharma B, Hussain A, Gupta B, Sheoran SN.
 Comparative Evaluation of Ultraviolet, Microwave and Antimicrobial Sterilization Techniques for Toothbrush Decontamination.
-J Pediatr Dent 2021;7(1):00-00
+J Pediatr Dent 2021;7(1):17-24